westonstearns/courses-stattleship-r-intro/chapter1.md

 - Print the names of the `game_logs` data set.

 *** =hint
-- For the `do.call` fuction, simply add the data set in for the first blank and then the list name after the `$`.
+- For the `do.call` function, simply add the data set in for the first blank and then the list name after the `$`.
 If you need to reset the sample code, click the circular arrow near the `submit answer` button.

 *** =pre_exercise_code
 ```{r}